 During the last 25 years, we’ve certified over 110,000 professionals.
 To celebrate our 25th year in business, we’re selecting 25 grads to showcase this year.
-Meet our next featured grad, Casey Simmons, an AFPA Certified Prenatal and Postnatal Fitness Specialist.
+Meet our next featured grad, Casey Simmons, an AFPA Certified Prenatal and Postpartum Fitness Specialist.

 How did you get into the health and fitness industry?